The impact of the Large Magellanic Cloud on dark matter direct detection signals: Simulations

 To study in more detail how the LMC affects the local DM distribution at different times in its orbit, we select one MW-LMC analogue, halo 13 corresponding to the Auriga 25 halo (hereafter Au-25) and its LMC analogue, for further study.
-This system is a typical MW-LMC analogue and does not have any special properties compared to the other analogues.
+This system has the second largest LMC halo mass at infall, close to the upper limit of the range estimated from observations.
+As a consequence, it also has a large $M_{\rm Infall}^{\rm LMC}/M_{200}^{\rm MW}=0.27$.
 We rerun the simulation for halo 13 with finer snapshots close to the LMC's pericenter approach.
 The average time between snapshots near pericenter in this new run is $\sim 10$~Myr.
 We consider four representative snapshots for halo 13: \emph{Iso.}~is the snapshot which takes place when the MW and the LMC analogues are maximally separated (i.e.~first apocenter before infall) at $\sim 2.83$~Gyr before the present day snapshot, acting as our proxy for an isolated MW; \emph{Peri.}~is the simulation equivalent of the point of closest approach (pericenter) of the LMC at $\sim 133$~Myr before the present day snapshot; \emph{Pres.}~is the closest snapshot to the present day separation of the observed MW and LMC system; and \emph{Fut.}~is a proxy for the MW-LMC system at a future point in time, $\sim 175$~Myr after the present day snapshot.

-In table~\ref{tab:snapshots}, we summarize the description of these four snapshots and specify their times relative to the present day snapshot.
-The distance and speed of the LMC analogue with respect to its host at the present day snapshot are $\sim 50$~kpc and 317~km/s, respectively, which are remarkably close matches to the observed values.
+In table~\ref{tab:snapshots}, we summarize the description of these four snapshots, specify their times relative to the present day snapshot, and list the distance of the LMC analogue from host at each snapshot.
+The distance and speed of the LMC analogue with respect to its host at the present day snapshot are $\sim 50$~kpc and 317~km/s, respectively, which are remarkably close matches to the observed values\footnote{Notice that the distance of the LMC analogue at its pericentre approach is smaller than the value inferred from observations.}.
 Notice that when we refer to the ``present day'' snapshot for the re-simulated halo 13 throughout this work, we are referring to the \emph{Pres.}~snapshot.

 In the rest of this paper we present some general results for the 15 selected MW-LMC analogues at the snapshot closest to the LMC's first pericenter approach, and then focus on halo 13 to study how the LMC impacts the local DM distribution during its orbit around the MW.